 There is a register with address 0x00 in the control/shared register set, and there is also a register with address 0x00 in each channel register set.
-If you read the value in register 0x00 when bit 2 of register 0xff is cleared to 0, then the value returned by the DS110DF410 is the value in register 0x00 of the control/shared register set.
-If you read the value in register 0x00 of the control/shared register set.
-If you read the value in register 0x00 of the control/shared register set.
-If you read the value in register 0x00 of the selected channel register set.
+If you read the value in register 0x00 when bit 2 of register 0xff is cleared to 0, then the value returned by the DS125DF410 is the value in register 0x00 of the control/shared register set.
+If you read the value in register 0x00 when bit 2 of register 0xff is set to 1, then the value returned by the DS125DF410 is the value in register 0x00 of the selected channel register set.
 The channel register set is selected by bits 1:0 of register 0xff.